ramparvathaneni1/node-express-jwt-gold-codes-lesson/README.md

 #### Set-up

 1. **Fork this repository to your personal GitHub Enterprise account.**
+2. `cd` into your `/home/USERNAME/mef` directory.

-2. `git clone` *your forked repo* then `cd` into the `starter` code folder.
+2. `git clone` *your forked repo*.
+3. `cd` into the `starter` code folder.

-3. npm install a few packages: `npm install jsonwebtoken express-jwt`
+4. npm install a few packages: `npm install jsonwebtoken express-jwt`

-4. We're using an npm package called `dotenv` to set up an environment variable secret key for our token.
-In the root of the starter folder, `touch .env` and add the `JWT_SECRET` below (_it could be anything_).
+5. We're using an npm package called `dotenv` to set up an environment variable secret key for our token.
+In the starter directory, enter `touch .env`
+6. Open `.env` in VS Code and add the `JWT_SECRET` below (_it could be anything_).
     ```js
     JWT_SECRET='somethingsupersecretandhardtoguess'
     ```

-5. You can start your server with `nodemon app.js`.
-In the browser, go to `localhost:3000` and you should see this.
+7. Start your server with `nodemon app.js`.
+8. In your web browser, go to `http://localhost:3000` and you should see this.
     ![](./assets/express-starter.png)

 #### Create API Controller

+1. In the `controllers` directory, create a file named `api.js`.
+1. Open `api.js` in VS Code.
-1. Create an API controller, **/controllers/api.js**.
-Create a route within the API controller to issue auth tokens.
+1. Create a route within the API controller to issue auth tokens.

     ```js
     // controllers/api.js